 Animal Tracking Workshops

-"Think of reading tracks and stories as a detective game," he says to students in his tracking workshop at the Yellowstone Institute.
+"Think of reading tracks and stories as a detective game," he says to students in his tracking workshop at Yellowstone Forever.
 "First, you should try to gather all the clues possible."

 An ecologist and educator, Halfpenny has been gathering these clues since 1957 and teaching tracking classes in Yellowstone for more than 25 years.
 He's the author of numerous books on tracking, including the acclaimed book Discovering Yellowstone Wolves and, what has become the bible of animal tracking, A Field Guide to Mammal Tracking in North America.
 His writing, photographs, and classes have been featured in Backpacker magazine, Field and Stream, and The New York Times.